-The principal dentist and practice manager were knowledgeable about issues and priorities relating to the quality and future of the service.
+The practice manager was knowledgeable about issues and priorities relating to the quality and future of the service.
 They understood the challenges and were addressing them.

 Leaders were not all visible and approachable.
 We were told that the practice manager was approachable and visible however we found they did not receive sufficient support with the clinical and day to day running of the practice from the partners and other staff members.